diagram-parsing/graph-diagram-extraction-MLLM/README.md

 ## Repository Structure

-- `data/`: ground-truth JSON annotations for the diagram datasets used in our study
+- `data/labels/`: ground-truth JSON annotations for the diagram datasets used in our study
+- `data/predictions/`: JSON extractions for the diagram datasets from the MLLM
-- `evaluation/`: Evaluation scripts and manual review
+- `evaluation/`: Evaluation scripts

 ---